CsatiZoltan/t8code-wiki/Guide-to-tree-indexing---WORK-IN-PROGRESS.md

 ### Ghosts

 Additionally to the local trees in the coarse mesh and forest there may also be ghost trees.
-If a coarse mesh is partitioned, its ghost trees are those trees that are (face-) neighbors of the local trees.
+If a coarse mesh is partitioned, its ghost trees are those non-local trees that are (face-) neighbors of the local trees.
 If a forest is partitioned, its ghost trees are those trees that contain ghost elements.

 Note, that